 Summary

-TRL is a key participant in Project Endeavour, which is a collaborative, consortium-led project, part-funded by the Centre for Connected and Autonomous Vehicles (CCAV) and delivered in partnership with Innovate UK.
-Project Endeavour is a mobility project designed to fast-track the introduction of automated vehicle (AV) services across the UK and maximise the potential of this new technology to shape the future of mobility.
+TRL was a key participant in Project Endeavour, which was a collaborative, consortium-led project, part-funded by the Centre for Connected and Autonomous Vehicles (CCAV) and delivered in partnership with Innovate UK.
+Project Endeavour was a mobility project designed to fast-track the introduction of automated vehicle (AV) services across the UK and maximise the potential of this new technology to shape the future of mobility.

-The project was launched in mid 2019 and will run until autumn 2021 with pilot trials of live services in London, Oxford and another UK city.
-The pilots will aim to demonstrate AVs in real-world urban environments and help local authorities prepare for future implementation.
+The project was launched in mid 2019 and completed in autumn 2021 with pilot trials of live services in London, Oxford and Birmingham.
+The pilots demonstrated AVs in real-world urban environments and helped the local authorities for each trial prepare for future implementation.

-TRL will focus on two challenges as part of Project Endeavour – developing a consistent method for safety assurance of CAV trials and testing, and exploring the feasibility of running trials of autonomous vehicles which are entirely operated and supervised remotely.
+TRL focused on two challenges as part of Project Endeavour – developing a consistent method for safety assurance of CAV trials and testing, and exploring the feasibility of running trials of autonomous vehicles which are entirely operated and supervised remotely.

 Safety Assurance of CAV trials and testing